 - Partial or complete loss of hand movement

 - Partial or complete loss of sensation in the fingers

 - Recurrent or unnoticed injury to the hand

 When to Contact a Medical Professional

-Call your health care provider if you have symptoms of distal median nerve dysfunction.
+Call your provider if you have symptoms of distal median nerve dysfunction.
 Early diagnosis and treatment increase the chance of curing or controlling symptoms.

-Prevention varies depending on the cause.
-In patients with underlying diabetes, controlling blood sugar may reduce the risk of developing nerve disorders.
+Prevention varies, depending on the cause.
+In people with diabetes, controlling blood sugar may reduce the risk of developing nerve disorders.